-MYTH 2: THE BRANCH IS DEAD
+THE BANK BRANCH IS DEAD

-The branch isn't dead nor have digital channels failed to meet customer's expectations; customers simply want choices.
-According to the Celent study, customers prefer the branch for more complex relationship-based activities, but handle simple, more transaction based activities online.
+The bank branch is not dead.
+Nor have digital channels failed to meet customer's expectations.
+Customers simply want choices.
+According to the Celent study posted on the The Financial Brand website, customers prefer a bank branch for more complex relationship-based activities, but prefer to handle simple, more transaction-based activities online.
 Overall, fewer than 10 percent of customers prefer only digital.

 This is right in line with what we've discovered at Haberfeld.
 For 73 percent of customers, the first product is the checking account.
-Over the last few years we have tracked online and in-branch opening stats at more than 300 community FI branches.
-In this sample of more than 500,000 core relationships, at institutions allowing account openings online, 95 percent of new relationships were started in branch.
-Channels as well as choices are important!
+Over the past few years, we have tracked online and in-branch opening stats at more than 300 community financial institution branches.
+In this sample of more than 500,000 core relationships at institutions allowing account openings online, 95 percent of new relationships were started in the branch.
+Channels, as well as choices, are important!